FireBrandMint/GJham-Engine/README.md

 -> Make editor.

+# Phylosophy

+Ticks (the part where the program processes inputs and movement) must be executed as perfectly and without performance issues as possible; everything else is background loading, even rendering.

 # Goals from BIG-BIG-BIG to less important

 0. All is free. (probably will have donation page if people actually become interested in this project)